wejs/docs/docs/acl/README.md

 # Access control list (ACL)

+Ready to use role-based access control (RBAC) feature from we-core-acl npm module.

-> We.js core have a build in ACL feature how check if current user have access to one route based in roles and permissions
+Check if current user have access to one route based in roles and permissions

 ## How We.js ACL works?